Autoimmune Disease: Signs & Symptoms The Body Is Attacking Itself + Treatments

 Autoimmune Disease & Leaky Gut Syndrome

 Naturopathic Physicians have been diagnosing Leaky Gut Syndrome for decades, in their quest for treating the cause(s) in patients suffering from Indigestion, Allergies, Hormonal Imbalance, Brain, Skin & Autoimmune Diseases.
 Only recently has Leaky Gut Syndrome become more mainstream as scientists are investigating the profound link between Leaky Gut and various chronic diseases including Autoimmune Diseases.
 Physically this is because 70% of your immunity lies in your gut’s lymph system, GALT meaning gut-associated lymphoid tissue.

-Leaky Gut is Chronic Gut Inflammation Linked to Many Health Conditions
+Leaky Gut is Chronic Inflammation Linked to Many Health Conditions

 Leaky What Now?

-Much of our North American population unknowingly struggles with Leaky Gut given our society’s poor diet, toxic exposures, chronic stress.
+Much of our North American population unknowingly struggles with Leaky Gut given our society’s poor diet, toxic exposures and chronic stress.
 Although a century of documentation exists, Medical Doctors are finally acknowledging the validity of this affliction.

 Leaky Gut is Caused by Diet, Stress & Toxicity